 The impact of the chaos has been particularly devastating for the younger generation.
 About 70 percent of young Russian specialists interviewed in late 2013 viewed the Academy reform as something negative, with a growing number discussing their desire to move abroad (Kolesova, 2014).
 Many young scientists talked frankly about being forced to choose between staying in Russia or staying in their profession (Prikhodchenko, 2013).

-Dezhina (2016) Notes two contradictory currents in Russian innovation policy: innovation has been accorded higher priority as a realm requiring state support at a time when the government budget is increasingly less able to provide the needed funds.
-The solution is to replace the long-dominant technocratic approach with a market orientation, something that would be facilitated by greater international collaboration in technology as well as in science.
+Dezhina (2016) identifies two contradictory currents in Russian innovation policy: innovation has been accorded higher priority as a realm requiring state support, but this comes at a time when the government budget is increasingly less able to provide the needed funds.
+The solution is to replace the long- dominant technocratic approach with a market orientation, something that would be facilitated by greater international collaboration in technology as well as in science.

 Similar conclusions are voiced in a study of Russia’s natural resource sector by Kasimov et al. (2015).
 They find that Russia is fully prepared to participate in the global effort to introduce more efficient and environmentally friendly hydrocarbon extraction, along with widespread recycling.
 They add that the expert views they cite “incorporate a degree of uncertainty, especially with regard to how and when (or whether) the markets, technologies, products, and services will develop in the expected ways.”
 Where Kasimov et al. (2015: 81) frame the shift in approach as a response “to the threat of losing its position in traditional segments because of the constant tightening of international environmental quality standards for products and production technologies,” Kirshin (2014) is quite direct in stating that the crucial shift to an economically viable model of economic growth will require abandoning the hydrocarbon-based model of economic development.